oscal-compass/compliance-trestle/docs/trestle-spec.md

 Note that the import command will decompose the file according to the default decomposing rules already mentioned in the `trestle create` section.
 Similarly to `trestle create`, the user can increase the level of decomposition by using `trestle split` command.

+#### `trestle replicate`

+This command allows users to replicate a certain OSCAL model (file and directory structure).
+For example `trestle replicate catalog -i cat1 -o cat11` will replicate the Catalog cat1 into `cat11` directory.
+It can also regenerate all the UUIDs as required.

 #### `trestle split`

 This command allows users to further decompose a trestle model into additional subcomponents.

 To illustrate how this command could be used consider a catalog model named `mycatalog` that was created via `trestle create catalog -o mycatalog` or imported via `trestle import -f mycatalog.json`.